davideagostini/optimizeme/README.md

 # OptimizeMe
-It is a simple application for the optimization of tasks during work.
+It is a simple Android application for the optimization of tasks during work.

 It is based on the Pomodoro technique.

 Version 0.1 alpha is in development, many features will be added in future releases.